awalterschulze/blog/content/post/monads-for-goprogrammers.md

 ```

 There are many other `monads` out there.
-Think of any two functions that you want to compose that return the same type of embellishment.
+Think of any two functions that return the same type of embellishment and that you would like to compose.
 Lets do one more example.

 ### Concurrent Pipelines